CYCLING PERFORMANCE TIPS

 Type I (slow twitch, SO fibers) - These muscle cells shorten at a relatively slow speed and generate energy from both fats and carbohydrates via aerobic metabolism .
 They are the major muscle fiber in use at 70-80% VO2max.
 Type I cell characteristics include:

-MEASUREMENT OF ENERGY OUTPUT (POWER)
+MEASUREMENT OF CYCLING ENERGY OUTPUT (POWER)

 Energy output (or work) is expressed as power (the amount of work done during a specified unit of time).
 Power output can be measured as steady state power output (maintaining a steady speed for minutes to hours) or maximal power output - which require maximal activation of the ATP-CP energy system.
 The latter reflects the maximal muscle power of the athlete and is limited by the amount of ATP and CP available in the cell - about 6 seconds.